-To be eligible for Medicaid, you would need to meet the non-financial criteria and have an income no greater than 138% of the FPL, which is \$980.00 per month for a household of one.
-Since you testified that you earned \$2,142.00 in January 2016, which is 218.57% of the FPL, you do not qualify for Medicaid on the basis of monthly income as of the date of your application.
+To be eligible for Medicaid on a monthly income basis, your spouse would need to meet the non-financial criteria and have an income no greater than 138% of the FPL for the month of February 2016, which is \$1,842.30 per month.
+Since you testified that your monthly household income for February 2016 was a total of \$4,900.00, your spouse does not qualify for Medicaid on the basis of monthly income as of the date of her application.

-Since the January 7, 2016 eligibility determination properly stated that, based on the information you provided, you were eligible for up to \$193.00 per month in APTC, eligible for CSR, not eligible for the Essential Plan, and not eligible for Medicaid, it is correct and is AFFIRMED.
+Since the February 25, 2016 eligibility determination properly stated that, based on the information you provided, your spouse was eligible for \$0.00 per month in APTC, ineligible for cost-sharing reductions, ineligible for the Essential Plan, and ineligible for Medicaid, it is correct and is AFFIRMED.